The Negative Impact of Alcohol on Your Digestive System

 Moving along our digestive tract, we come to the small intestine.
 This is where nutrients are absorbed into our bloodstream.
 Kind of important!

-Alcohol, cheeky bastard that it is, can effect this process and “disrupt the activity of some enzymes, which are responsible for functions throughout the small intestine.”
+Alcohol, cheeky bastard that it is, can affect this process and “disrupt the activity of some enzymes, which are responsible for functions throughout the small intestine.”

 And because alcohol is consistent, it also attacks the lining of the small intestine, which is problematic because it makes intestine easier to penetrate.